Skip to main content

 Panic Formulation

-The aim of a formulation is to help the client and therapist to come to a shared understanding of what a client is experiencing.
-The Panic Formulation worksheet, based on David Clark's influential cognitive model of panic, enables therapists to explore the cognitive, affective, somatic, and behavioral components responsible for the onset and maintenance of a client’s panic attacks.
+The cognitive approach to panic suggests that anxiety escalates rapidly when physical sensations of panic are misinterpreted as signs of danger, which leads to intensification of the sensations and further misinterpretation.
+The Panic Formulation worksheet, enables therapists to explore the cognitive, affective, somatic, and behavioral components responsible for the onset and maintenance of a client’s panic attacks.

 Download or send